onlabsorg/swan-js/docs/stdlib/text.md

 text.trim - function
 ----------------------------------------------------------------------------
-Given a string `s`, returns a new string obtained by replacing both the leading and trailing spaces.
+Given a string `s`, it returns a new string obtained by replacing both the leading and trailing spaces.
 ```
 ts = text.trim(s)